You can monitor the status of virtual machine objects that are being resynchronized in the vSAN cluster.

 - Editing a virtual machine (VM) storage policy.
 When you change VM storage policy settings, vSAN might initiate object recreation and subsequent resynchronization of the objects.

 Certain policy changes might cause vSAN to create another version of an object and synchronize it with the previous version.
-When the synchronization is complete, the original object is discarded.
+When the synchronization is complete, the original version is discarded.

 vSAN ensures that VMs continue to run, and resynchronization does not interrupt their operation.
 This process might require additional temporary capacity.